SheaPan/Olist-E-Commerce-Data-Analysis-Project/reports/Analysis Writing Report/product.md

 # Product Analysis Report – Olist E-commerce Dataset

-# Olist Product Analysis

 This analysis covers Olist's 72 product categories over the period **October 2016 – September 2018**.
 It examines product revenue, popularity, customer reviews, freight costs, and delivery performance to provide actionable insights and business recommendations.

-Portuguese product category names were translated into English, by creating a join between columns in the translation table and the products table.
-Measures and calculated columns were used to used to answer key questions about the dataset.
+Portuguese product category names were translated into English by creating a join between columns in the translation table and the products table.
+Measures and calculated columns were used to answer key questions about the dataset.
 The aim was to discover:

 •	What product categories generate the highest revenue?
 Are there seasonal effects on product sales?
 •	Which product categories are most frequently purchased?